stevenwdv/fathom-shadow/fathom_fox/README.md

 ### 3.4

 * When the Retry checkbox is checked in the Vectorizer, it now retries only errors it thinks are transient.
-This means you don’t have to wait 200 seconds for your syntax errors to bubble to the fore if you forget to uncheck Retry
+This means you don’t have to wait 200 seconds for your syntax errors to bubble to the fore if you forget to uncheck Retry.
 * Make `vectorType` optional if it’s the same as the trainee ID.

 ### 3.3